tokestermw/blog-static/content/posts/frequentist-bayesian-talking-points-memo.md

 summary: in all likelihood, they are similar
 status: draft

-So I tried to formulate some talking points to try and fit into the bootcamp format for the purposes of learning Bayesian statistics.
+I [previously mentioned](http://tokestermw.github.io/posts/zipfian-academy-week-2-log-naive-bayesian-learning.html) that it's hard to learn theory fast.
+So I tried to formulate some talking points to learn Bayesian statistics that fits into the bootcamp format.
 Here it goes:

 1. When we're analyzing data, we are usually interested in ... data.
 2. For data, we create a **model** that we think fits to the data.